tidev/titanium-docs/docs/api/titanium/ui/view.md

 The [height](Titanium.UI.View.height) and [width](Titanium.UI.View.width) properties
 accept several special values:

-*   [FILL](Titanium.UI.FILL) specifies that the view should fill the parent in this dimension.
+*   <Titanium.UI.FILL> specifies that the view should fill the parent in this dimension.
-*   [SIZE](Titanium.UI.SIZE) specifies that the view should adjust this size to fit its contents, such as a label's text or a view's children.
+*   <Titanium.UI.SIZE> specifies that the view should adjust this size to fit its contents, such as a label's text or a view's children.
 *   'auto' specifies that the view should choose either `FILL` or `SIZE` behavior.
     The use of `auto` is deprecated, and should be replaced with the SIZE or FILL constants if it is necessary to set the view's behavior explicitly.